 - Small suitcase or bag as carry-on–it’ll be useful for all your weekend trips (low-cost airlines only permit small carry-on luggage without a fee)

-- A good pocket Spanish-English dictionary
+- A good pocket Spanish-English dictionary or APP

 - Make two photocopies of all wallet or purse documents (college id card, ISIC, driver’s license, medical insurance cards, credit and debit cards) and leave one set with your parents in the U.S. Save the other one for your home stay in Spain.
 The photocopies will speed replacement in the case of loss or theft.
 Leave all documents you cannot use abroad at home in the U.S. (library cards, American store cards, etc.).